 Dakota Corps Scholarship

-The Dakota Corps Scholarship for high school and college students in South Dakota provides full tuition and generally applicable fees to selected qualified applicants in critical need occupations that for the 2022-2023 academic year included:
+The Dakota Corps Scholarship for high school and college students in South Dakota provides full tuition and generally applicable fees to selected qualified applicants in pursuing education in critical need occupations.
+These students agree to obtain their postsecondary education in South Dakota, remain in the state upon completion of their education and contribute to the state of South Dakota and its citizens by working in a critical need occupation.

-- Working as an Engineer (includes all fields EXCEPT mining, Chemical, biomedical, and computer hardware)
+- Engineer (all fields EXCEPT mining, chemical, biomedical, and computer hardware)

 SD Opportunity Scholarship